Jump to a section

 The music department has been beautifully refurbished.
 There are two main teaching rooms which are fully equipped with a wide variety of instruments, four practice rooms and a recording studio.

-In year 11 there are external exams for both the GCSE and BTEC pathways which are the externally assessed and students are challenged with additional units of work which require them to perform, compose or create their own music.
+In year 11 there are external exams for both the GCSE and BTEC pathways which are the externally assessed and learners are challenged with additional units of work which require them to perform, compose or create their own music.

 The music department embraces home learning and also eLearning.
-We encourage students from year 7 to provide works of pride which may be emailed to the whole class, once the checked power point or video has been created.
+We encourage learners from year 7 to provide works of pride which may be emailed to the whole class, once the checked power point or video has been created.

 There are a wide range of music enrichment at Longdendale and we have a daily programme of activities.
-Our students are often invited to perform at special events both in school and in the local community.
+Our learners are often invited to perform at special events both in school and in the local community.
 Music enrichment varies from term to term depending on the projects held in school.
 We are fortunate to have a vocal coach who provides group training to our school choir.
 We have brass groups, several mini bands and acapella groups.
 Music is a key subject to provide performances for special occasions at various venues across the borough.